BruceChanJianLe/gazebo-actor/README.md

 Follow the sdf format below to add the related plugin to your actor.
 This plugin will add a static model to your moving actor.
+Here a box collision model is attached to the human actor.

 ```xml
 <!-- Create a static collision model -->